2024 Solar Incentives Guide for Mundy, MI - Tax Credits & Rebates

 Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
 The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
 The ITC offers a tax credit for a set percentage of your solar system's cost.

 The ITC can be applied to solar systems installed after January 1, 2006, and allows you to deduct from your taxes a percentage of the total cost of solar panels, equipment, accessories and labor.
-This credit can apply towards a solar panel system installed on a primary or secondary residence that you own in the United States.
-The original amount you could claim was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
+This credit can be claimed on a solar panel system installed on a primary or secondary residence in the United States that you own.
+The original amount you could claim was 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
 There is no maximum claim amount.

-To best understand how the ITC could apply to your situation, speak to your local Mundy solar panel installation expert and ask for more information.
+To better understand how the ITC could apply to your situation, speak to your local Mundy solar panel installer and ask for more information.

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now called the Clean Energy Credit.
-For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners can receive a credit equal to 30% of the total cost.
-This percentage will decrease annually after 2032 until the Clean Energy Credit ends in 2035.
-The expansion also makes credits for energy storage systems even easier to claim, beginning in 2023.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
+For solar systems installed between January 1, 2022, and December 31, 2032, homeowners can receive a credit equal to 30% of the total cost.
+After 2033, the percentage will decrease annually until the Clean Energy Credit ends in 2035.
+The expansion also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.

 More information about the new Inflation Reduction Act can be found here.
-To fully understand how the new Clean Energy Credit will apply to you, talk to your local Mundy solar installation company.
+To fully understand how the new Clean Energy Credit will apply to you, talk to your local Mundy solar installation expert.

 State & Local Solar Incentives